-(http://www.teescpp.org.uk/allegations-against-staff) and Part 4 of Keeping Children Safe in Education September 2021 - 25.2 The guidance in KCSIE (Part 4) should be followed where it is alleged that anyone working in the school or college that provides education for children under the age of 18 years of age, including supply teachers and volunteers has: - Behaved in a way that has harmed a child, or may have harmed a child; - Possibly committed a criminal offence against or related to a child; - Behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children; or - Behaved or may have behaved in way that indicates they may not be suitable to work with children. - 25.3 Where an allegation is substantiated, and the individual is dismissed or resigns, the school will refer it to the DBS.
-They will also consider referring the matter to the TRA for consideration for a prohibition order. - 25.4 If a case manager is concerned about the welfare of other children in the community following a staff member's suspension, they may report this concern to CSCS. - 25.5 Horizons Specialist Academy Trust will preserve records which contain information about allegations of sexual abuse for the Independent Inquiry into Child Sexual Abuse (IICSA), for the term of the inquiry in question.
+- 25.2 The guidance in KCSIE (Part 4) should be followed where it is alleged that anyone working in the school or college that provides education for children under the age of 18 years of age, including supply teachers and volunteers has: - Behaved in a way that has harmed a child, or may have harmed a child; - · Possibly committed a criminal offence against or related to a child; - Behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children; or - Behaved or may have behaved in way that indicates they may not be suitable to work with children. - 25.3 Where an allegation is substantiated, and the individual is dismissed or resigns, the school will refer it to the Disclosure and Barring Service (DBS).
+They will also consider referring the matter to the Teaching Regulation Agency (TRA) for consideration for a prohibition order. - 25.4 If a case manager is concerned about the welfare of other children in the community following a staff member's suspension, they may report this concern to CSC. - 25.5 Horizons Specialist Academy Trust will preserve records which contain information about allegations of sexual abuse for the Independent Inquiry into Child Sexual Abuse (IICSA), for the term of the inquiry in question.

-25.6 Low Level Concerns
+25.6 Low Level Concerns.